 UC’s laboratories, research centres and field stations are internationally renowned.
 Added to this is a brand new regional centre, designed to keep students at the forefront of contemporary science practice.

-Our students will benefit from the most modern university science and research facilities in the Southern Hemisphere, as well as modern computer laboratories, video equipment, equipment for animal behaviour and neuroscience research and teaching.
+UC Science students benefit from the most modern university science and research facilities in the Southern Hemisphere, as well as modern computer laboratories, video equipment, equipment for animal behaviour and neuroscience research and teaching.

 Communication Disorders students also have excellent resources including eight on-site clinics.